johnowhitaker/personal_site/posts/johnoslab.md

 ![](images/shorts_thumbs.png)

 As far as the format goes, I'm enjoying this so far!
 As a representative sample, I've "closed out" my duckweed experiments, with a catchy [short](https://www.youtube.com/shorts/qcPMMdFlzqc) showing the motion I wanted to talk about, and a longer [background video](https://www.youtube.com/watch?v=4tjFAJ01_nM) chatting about the backstory, why I was growing it, and how I think the motion arises (including a simulation of the phenomenon).
-I no lionger have tubs of duckweed taking up one surface in my basement just waiting for me to finally get around to filming something.
+I no longer have tubs of duckweed taking up one surface in my basement just waiting for me to finally get around to filming something.
 And I finally have a place to share the timelapse I took, the fun discovery of the motion, and the cool AI-for-science mini experiment that started it all off.

 ![](images/shorts_stats.png)